 №6: Demand for PACIER skills

-The mission and main goal of every project is to solve a problem.
-Design projects solve marketing issues, software projects help fulfil certain programming functions, research projects provide statistical data, and so on.
+The mission and main goal of every project are to solve a problem.
+Design projects solve marketing issues, software projects help fulfill certain programming functions, research projects provide statistical data, and so on.
 However, before any project begins, the team that is behind it has to create a strategy that would answer the main question: how do we do it?

 However, there was a rather interesting shift for critical thinking and creativity that entered top-3 compared to the 4th and 10th places five years ago.
 Together with problem-solving skills, they belong to a so-called PACIER group.
 Considering the rapid automation of mechanical work, it is no wonder that demand for them grows, and the project management sphere is not an exception.
 With an astonishing amount of different projects and ideas, your project has to be very fresh and special if you want it to stand out, and cognitive skills are the best solution to create something original.

 Graphics are the most universal means of conveying information.
 They are easy to comprehend and remember, they attract people’s attention, and we get in contact with them every moment of our lives.
 Hardly any modern project is finished without at least some design work, which tells volumes about its impact.
 It is one of the most significant elements of any business niche today: Finances Online reports that 49% of small and midsize businesses consider design as a very important part of their success.
 Social media marketing, billboards, Google and Facebook ads – doesn’t matter.
 Design is everywhere.